axdelgado/statdiscrimination/README.md

 Notes:
 * At this point, just account for gender, TCC, SHB, education level, we have ~230000 complete cases
+* A clarifying comment: how much the wage gap changes due to disclosure itself will account for the presence of statistical discrimination (i.e. hiring managers expecting women to perform worse/have a lower marginal benefit)
+* instrumental variable will help account for statistical, leaving the actual difference due to taste-based
 ---

 Questions:
 *

 </details>